David Carrasco: Professional life

-Carrasco worked closely with the writer Toni Morrison and escorted her to Mexico City on two occasions to visit archaeological sites, Frida Kahlo’s home, and to meet Gabriel García Márquez.
-He was the prime mover in publishing one of Morrison’s final works while she was alive, Goodness and the Literary Imagination, co-edited with Stephanie Paulsell and Mara Willard.
-Carrasco also appears in Timothy Greenfield Sanders’ film, “Toni Morrison: The Pieces I AM”.
+Carrasco worked closely with the writer Toni Morrison and escorted her to Mexico City on two occasions to visit archaeological sites, Frida Kahlo's home, and to meet Gabriel García Márquez.
+Carrasco was the prime mover in publishing one of Morrison’s final works while she was alive, Goodness and the Literary Imagination, co-edited with Stephanie Paulsell and Mara Willard.
+Carrasco also appears in Timothy Greenfield Sanders' 2019 film, Toni Morrison: The Pieces I Am.
 Carrasco is working on a book of his collected essays and another on the 500th anniversary of the war for Tenochtitlan/Mexico City led by Fernando Cortez against Moctezuma Xocoyotzin's Aztecs.

 Carrasco is foreign member of the Academia Mexicana de la Historia.